jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Physical-Cloud-Load-Balancer-Service-Clause.md

 2.2.2.
 Pay-As-You-Go

+2.1.
+The service charge will be listed and shown on your order page.
+You shall pay corresponding service charge according to the current effective price system on the website of [www.jdcloud.com](https://www.jdcloud.com/).
 You pay as you go after use.
-Please view the page announcement on www.jdcloud.com for the specific deduction rules, which is subject to the current effective billing mode and standard of Pay-As-You-Go service on the page.
+Please view the page announcement on main page for the specific deduction rules, which is subject to the current effective billing mode and standard of Pay-As-You-Go service on the page.

 2.3.
 You shall keep your account balance sufficient to ensure continuous use of the services; JD Cloud & AI reserves the right not to provide you with services and/or technical supports or to terminate the services and/or technical supports until you have paid off all the charges as agreed.